liangxw1987/learngit/readme.txt

-this is a system version control
+git is a distribute version controll unity git is a free software.